elliesolhjou/Green-Diary/README.md

 ## Technologies Used

 - **Django**: A high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+- **Django Authentication**: For managing user accounts and authentication within the application.
+- **PostgreSQL**: A powerful, open-source object-relational database system.
+- **Third-Party APIs**: Integration of external APIs to fetch vehicle data and calculate emissions accurately.
 - **Bootstrap**: For responsive design, ensuring the application is mobile-friendly and accessible on various devices.
-- **PostgreSQL**: A powerful, open-source object-relational database system.
+- **CSS**: For styling the platform's web pages.
 - **HTML**: For structuring the platform's web pages.
-- **CSS**: For styling the platform's web pages.
-- **Django Authentication**: For managing user accounts and authentication within the application.
-- **Google Authentication**: To allow users to sign in with their Google accounts for a faster and secure login experience.
-- **Third-Party APIs**: Integration of external APIs to fetch vehicle data and calculate emissions accurately.

 ## Live Website